ncatlab/nlab-content/pages/5/4/8/1/1845/content.md

   \,.
 $$

-The group $K(C)$ is called the **K-group** of $C$.
-The "K" is for the german word _Klasse_ for "class".
-The K-group of $C$ is the group of equivalence classes of $C$.
-This is a group due to the existence of a notion of exact sequences in $C$.
+The group $K_0(C)$ is called the **K-group** of $C$.
+The "K" is chosen by Grothendieck for the German word _Klasse_ for "class".
+The K-group of $C$ is the group of equivalence classes of $C$: it is a group due to the existence of a notion of exact sequences in $C$.

-K-theory is the study of these K-groups.
+K-theory starts with the study of these K-groups and their higher analogues.
 Sometimes the K-groups themseles are called "K-theory".
 One would say for instance: "$K(C)$ is the K-theory of $C$."

 More generally, there is a [[symmetric monoidal (infinity,1)-category|symmetric groupal infinity-groupoid]] $\mathbf{K}(C)$  -- i.e. a connective [[spectrum]] -- in between the [[decategorification]] from $C$ to $K(C)$ of which $K(C)$ is the set of [[simplicial homotopy group|connected components]]